vinej/react-remux/README.md

  * Mobx refresh the components with the @observer decorator
  * resolvers could be also middlewares to do something with the action before/after calling the stores
  * the routing and the form **validators** are also using the dispatch pattern
+ * form validation with asychronous and parallel validators
 * TRY IT, IT'S VERY SIMPLE THIS WAY

 In the example, the services are Mocked : to test with real services use the REST services of this backend : https://github.com/vinej/react-portal-server